 - The Japanese speaking classroom teachers must have a native level of fluency and cross cultural understanding

-- The two classroom teachers (English and Japanese speaking teachers) plan together supported by the Leading Teacher responsible for curriculum design, to ensure content taught in one language is not repeated in the second language
+- The two classroom teachers (English and Japanese speaking teachers) plan together supported by the Assistant Principal responsible for curriculum design, to ensure content taught in one language is not repeated in the second language

 - Both languages (English and Japanese) and both cultures (Australian and Japanese) are valued and reflected in school performances and community events

-The English speaking teacher is responsible for the daily two hour Literacy Program and the daily one hour Numeracy Program.
+In Years 1 – 6 the English speaking teacher is responsible for the daily two hour Literacy Program and the daily one hour Numeracy Program.
 The Japanese speaking teacher takes the class for four and a half hours across the week: two and a half hours a week of Japanese Literacy (referred to as Language or LOTE in other Victorian schools) and two hours a week of Inquiry (Science and Humanities).
 Visual Art, Music and Physical Education or eLearning are taught in Japanese for one hour each week by specialist teachers.
+Assembly is presented bilingually in both languages.

-Please find attached the presentation from our Parent Information night on Bi-Literacy in 2014.
+Please find attached the presentation from our Parent Information night on Bi-Literacy.

 Senior students Japan Trip / Sister School

 Traditionally, all Senior students are provided with the opportunity to travel to Japan in the odd year of their last two years of schooling at Huntingdale.
 This is funded by parents.
-The school has a Sister School relationship with Shioya Junior High School and this is a key location in our trip.
+The school has a Sister School relationship with Kuramochi Primary School and this is a key location in our trip.

 During the visit to Japan, the children stay at authentic accommodation where they are immersed in traditional Japanese culture including Japanese cuisine, traditional bathing and sleeping on tatami mats.
-In past trips local villagers and farmers have come to the Camp to teach the children traditional ways of making udon noodles, mocha and sandals.
-The children also spend time at Shioya Junior High School and stay with host families during that time.
+The children also spend time at Kuramochi Primary School and stay with host families during that time.
 It is an extraordinary opportunity for our students.